uber/okbuck/README.md

 +  `buildToolVersion` specifies the version of the Android SDK Build-tools, defaults to `23.0.3`
 +  `target` specifies the Android compile sdk version, default is `android-23`
-+  `overwrite` is used to control whether to overwrite existing BUCK files when running the `okbuck` task, default is `false`
 +  `linearAllocHardLimit` and `primaryDexPatterns` are maps, configuration used by buck for multidex.
 For more details about multidex configuration, please read the
 [Multidex wiki page](https://github.com/OkBuilds/OkBuck/wiki/Multidex-Configuration-Guide),
 if you don't need multidex, you can ignore these parameters